sebastienserre/connect-your-nuki-smartlock/readme.txt

 ## WooCommerce Bookings & Yith Booking and Appointment Addons ##
 A WooCommerce Bookings & Yith Booking and Appointment addon is available.
 It will allow you to create & send to the Nuki Keypad a pin code each time a booking order is completed on your WordPress + WooCommerce website.
 Available at [Nuki Smartlock for WordPress](https://nuki-smartlock-for-wp.com/).

+## Gravity Forms Addon ##
+A Gravity Forms addons is available at [Nuki Smartlock for WordPress](https://nuki-smartlock-for-wp.com/).
+It will allow you to send pincode to a Nuki Keypad from a Gravity Forms form.

 == Frequently Asked Questions ==
 = How to connect my Smartlock ? =